evanpurkhiser/dots-personal/README.md

 ## Evan Purkhiser's Configuration files

 These are my personal configuration files for my various machines.
-Configuration files are grouped into different 'configuration' groups that allow for specific installations based on the type of machine the dot files are being installed on.
-For example, the dot files installed for a server would be different than the dotfiles installed on my Desktop, HTPC, or Netbook.
+Configuration files are grouped into different 'configuration' groups that allow for specific installations based on the type of machine the dotfiles are being installed on.
+For example, the dotfiles installed for a server would be different than the dotfiles installed on my Desktop, HTPC, or Netbook.

 These dotfiles are managed using the `dots` [dotfile managment utility](https://github.com/EvanPurkhiser/dots).